LibraryCarpentry/lc-second-website/_posts/2018/05/2018-05-18-governance-feedback.md

 2. We are currently seeking input on the [question](https://github.com/LibraryCarpentry/governance/issues/1) of "What does a workshop need to consist of to be badged Library Carpentry?"
 That is, what should be taught as 'core'?
 How long should the workshop be?

-Please feel free to have your say by [contributiing your thoughts on the issue](https://github.com/LibraryCarpentry/governance/issues/1).
+Please feel free to have your say by [contributing your thoughts on the issue](https://github.com/LibraryCarpentry/governance/issues/1).
 The issue is open to all in this community, not just the governance group.

 3. We are also interested in 'onboarding' existing Carpentries' instructors.
 We have an [issue to address that](https://github.com/LibraryCarpentry/new-website/issues/6),